SystemFw/blog/content/staging/paxos-failures.md

 `v1`, then 10 minutes later `w2` arrives, overwrites all the values to successfully set `v2`, and then the next reader reads `v2`.

+Maybe talk about 2 phases at this stage.
 A better solution would be replacing blind writes with a read-then-write approach: a writer reads the value of a majority of storage servers, and only writes to them if they are all empty.
 But